 Inside, the museum boasts fantastic exhibits borrowed from the Pompidou in Paris.
-Self-portraits from Frida Kahlo and Francis Bacon, Picasso's Flowered Hat, The Rape by René Magritte, as well as contemporary works including by conceptual artist Sophie Calle and multi-discipline works from Bruce Nauman.
+Picasso's work sits alongside other historical masterpieces, as well as contemporary works including by conceptual artist Sophie Calle and multi-discipline works from Bruce Nauman.

 Featuring a range of paintings, sculptures, installations, and films, the Pompidou Málaga will leave you thoughtful and inspired - the perfect state to be in when you go to the beach for a swim or for sunset cocktails.

 BLOBTERRE 18/10/2017 - 21/5/2018

 This special youth-oriented exhibition was created by designer Matali Crasset and immerses the visitor in a multisensory world of imagination and discovery.
 Crasset repurposes everyday items throughout the exhibition to suggest new ways of experiencing nature, via her fictional blobterrians who are rapidly colonizing urban spaces.

 Cancellations are not possible for this ticket.